Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - Blocked the 747 Suspension Crate datacube from being in the Suspension Crate
 - Improved/compartmentalized NG+ seeding
 - Pianos now avoid recently skipped songs, and have stronger weights for required songs
+- "Sink X pool balls" bingo goal no longer counts sinking the cue ball (as the help text implies)

 # Minor Changes